 Three Billboards Outside Ebbing, Missouri

-This is the only Best Picture nominee I have watched.
-I felt the cinematography, color composition, and unconventional chronology were brilliant, but the film failed to move me.
+I felt the cinematography, color composition, and unconventional chronology of this movie were brilliant, but the film failed to move me.
 Maybe it was the lack of a true protagonist (the lack of dialogue makes it hard for any one character to earn enough limelight).
 The film was well-done, and another kudos to Nolan, but I do not want nor predict this film to win.

 The Shape of Water